Depth Spiritual Direction: Tending Soul and Spirit

 Symbolic Life & the Spiritual Path

-Working with our Shadow
+Working with Our Shadow

+This article moves beyond understanding the Shadow to exploring how it is lived with, contained, and gradually integrated within the spiritual life — particularly in the context of spiritual accompaniment.
 In my earlier article on The Spiritual Life and our Shadow, I describe the Jungian under-standing of how we learn, from early childhood, to suppress aspects of ourselves deemed unacceptable to our culture and context.
-They remain in our unconscious and can dramatically influence our daily lives in unseen ways.
-As we grow up, we receive both subtle and overt messages (from our family, care-givers, peer group, school, religious community, wider society and so on) that cer
+They remain in our unconscious and can dramatically in

 Wholeness & Our Unconscious